Israel lobby in the United States: News media coverage of the Israel lobby

-The American journalist Michael Massing argues that there is a lack of news media coverage of the Israel lobby, and posits this explanation: "Why the blackout?
+American journalist Michael Massing argues that there is a lack of news media coverage of the Israel lobby, and posits this explanation: "Why the blackout?
 For one thing, reporting on these groups is not easy.
 AIPAC's power makes potential sources reluctant to discuss the organization on the record, and employees who leave it usually sign pledges of silence.
 AIPAC officials themselves rarely give interviews, and the organization even resists divulging its board of directors."
 Massing writes that in addition to AIPAC's efforts to maintain a low profile, "journalists, meanwhile, are often loath to write about the influence of organized Jewry. ...
 In the end, though, the main obstacle to covering these groups is fear."
-Steven Rosen, a former director of foreign-policy issues for AIPAC, explained to Jeffrey Goldberg of The New Yorker that "a lobby is like a night flower: it thrives in the dark and dies in the sun."

-According to Gal Beckerman there are many individual pro-Israel op-ed columnists, but the argument that the media as a whole is part of the Israel lobby cannot be concluded from Mearsheimer and Walt's cherry picked evidence:
+Steven Rosen, a former director of foreign-policy issues for AIPAC, said to Jeffrey Goldberg of The New Yorker, "a lobby is like a night flower: it thrives in the dark and dies in the sun."

-Walt and Mearsheimer undermine our intelligence by assuming that we are simply being manipulated. ...
+According to Gal Beckerman of Columbia Journalism Review, there are many individual pro-Israel op-ed columnists but the argument that the media as a whole is part of the Israel lobby cannot be concluded from this, as non pro-Israel writers such as John Mearsheimer and Stephen Walt are not censored.Walt and Mearsheimer undermine our intelligence by assuming that we are simply being manipulated. ...
 If the lobby is so influential over the media, how were Walt and Mearsheimer given such space in every major news outlet in the country to express their 'dangerous' views?
 You want to tell me that a force that can impel us to got [sic] to war in Iraq can't find a way to censor two academics?
 Not much of a lobby, now is it?
+Beckerman cites examples of op-eds critical of Israel from several major U.S. newspapers and concludes that an equally compelling argument could be made that the Israel lobby doesn't control the media.

-Writing for the Columbia Journalism Review, Beckerman cites examples of op-eds critical of Israel from several major U.S. newspapers and concludes that an equally compelling argument could be made that the Israel lobby doesn't control the media.
 Itamar Rabinovich, writing for the Brookings Institution, wrote, "The truth of the matter is that, insofar as the lobby ever tries to intimidate and silence, the effort usually causes more damage than it redresses.
 In any event, the power of the lobby to do that is very modest."